mohammedbilalns/keywords/js.md

 ### Promise States
 ### Promise Methods
 all , race, any , allsettled
+### Starvation
+situation in which program blocks the main thread
 ## Async await
 ## Event loop
 ## Timers